 The following topics would be appropriate and closely related to the Calculus Wars book: Biography of Newton (concentrate on math), biography of Leibniz (concentrate on math), Newton's work of 1665-66, Newton's ideas of fluxions and fluents, Leibniz papers of 1684 and 1686, Newton's Opticks (1704), Newton's Principia, Calculus before Newton (Kepler, Archimedes, Cavalieri, Wallis), early ideas of "quadrature," and Leibniz's work in mechanics and the vortex theory.
+If you would like to explore calculus itself more deeply, then that would be appropriate (such as a proof and history of the Chain Rule; sequences, series, and infinity; improper integrals and their applications; the definition and properties of the real numbers; the Continuum Hypothesis and different levels of infinity, limits and derivatives in the complex setting).
+An application which uses calculus is also a possibility (rate equations in physical chemistry; dynamics problems related to physics or engineering [and the use of vectors]; population dynamics models; fitness models and applications to population genetics).
 If you would like to do another topic, then let me know so that I can approve it.
 Each group will cover a different topic.